 - profits from business investments

 There’s an argument that passive income doesn’t truly exist.
 I would agree that passive income streams still require some of your time.
-For instance, you need to write an article for your blog, which requires time and effort.
+For instance, you must write an article for your blog, which requires time and effort.
 But, once written, that article could generate income from ads and affiliates well into the future without additional effort.

 Having different income streams can give you peace of mind.
 You’re less reliant on one job, and if you lose that job or your work hours are cut, you have other income sources to pay living expenses.

 In Chris Guillebeau’s bestseller, Side Hustles: From Idea to Income in 27 Days, he writes about the importance of having a side hustle in addition to your day job.
 His definition of side hustles is similar to how I define passive income.
 You’re required to devote some time to the hustle, but you’re not limited in the amount of money made based on active participation.
 HIs book’s thesis is on using some time to build side hustles that aren’t dependent on time-for-pay exchange.

 The Bottomline Difference